 So to make your life easier, we’ve come up with some of the key elements you need to know about regarding salon inventory management.

 So let us get on with it...

 Salon stock inventory represents cash being locked into your business and this can cause serious cash flow issues if not managed correctly, which results in one of the biggest reasons why salons fail according to research by the Small Business Association of America.

 So you need to get it right?
 Right?

-More importantly, having a salon inventory control system in place and managing correctly the inventory levels of you retail and backbar products can help improve the quality of your salon's customer experience.
+More importantly, having a salon inventory control system in place, either using a spreadsheet or salon inventory software will enable you to correctly manage the inventory levels of you retail and backbar products can help improve the quality of your salon's customer experience.

 Would you like to be the member of staff to break the bad news?

 It certainly pays off to know how to manage your inventory effectively to minimize the risk regarding these critical areas.